-If there are any issues with a payment - such as a dispute or the need for a refund - not being able to associate unique payments with unique payers can be problematic.
+If there are any issues with a payment - such as a dispute or the need for a refund - not being able to associate unique point-of-sale payments with unique payers can be problematic.
 You’ll want to weigh the pros (speed) and cons (lack of reporting) when you decide to skip Receipt Information during point-of-sale checkout on Cheddar Up’s mobile apps.

 For both iOS and Android, go to your Settings app and tap Notifications.
 There, you'll see a list of your apps that can send notifications.
 Find and tap the Cheddar Up app, and toggle off "Allow Notifications".